MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 ### Why are we using Numpy?
 Can't I just use normal python lists?

 Well, you could, but Numpy is more efficient in how it stores data, and it performs mathematical functions through API functions you wouldn't want to take the time to write yourself.
+The most important feature of Numpy is the ability to use Numpy arrays, which allow us to store large amounts of data in objects.

 Let's take a look at the memory aspect: